Skip to Content

 As you’ve discovered, the eastern side of the NC500 route is much flatter.
 As a result, there aren’t as many hiking trails to explore on this part of the route.
 However, we recommend squeezing in this final hike to Fyrish Monument before finishing your trip back in Inverness.

-Read more: Fyrish Monument Walk In Alness: The Complete Guide
+Read more: Fyrish Monument Walk In Alness – The Complete Guide

 Other Essential NC500 Hikes

-1. An Teallach: Loop | 20km | 9–10 hours | Accumulated elevation gain: 1,415m | Difficulty: Very hard | Trailhead: An Teallach Car Park
+- An Teallach: Loop | 20km | 9–10 hours | Accumulated elevation gain: 1,415m | Difficulty: Very hard | Trailhead: An Teallach Car Park

-2. Beinn Eighe (Western Summits): Loop | 18km | 7–9 hours | Accumulated elevation gain: 1,116m | Difficulty: Hard | Trailhead: Beinn Eighe Car Park
+- Beinn Eighe (Western Summits): Loop | 18km | 7–9 hours | Accumulated elevation gain: 1,116m | Difficulty: Hard | Trailhead: Beinn Eighe Car Park

-3. Liathach: Loop | 11.5km | 11.5km | 8–10 hours | Accumulated elevation gain: 1,326m | Difficulty: Very hard | Trailhead: Liathach Parking
+- Liathach: Loop | 11.5km | 11.5km | 8–10 hours | Accumulated elevation gain: 1,326m | Difficulty: Very hard | Trailhead: Liathach Parking

-4. Fisherfield Six: Loop | 42km | 12–18 hours | Accumulated elevation gain: 2,254m | Difficulty: Very hard | Trailhead: Corrie Hallie Car Park
+- Fisherfield Six: Loop | 42km | 12–18 hours | Accumulated elevation gain: 2,254m | Difficulty: Very hard | Trailhead: Corrie Hallie Car Park

-5. Ben Hope: Out & Back | 7.5km | 4–6 hours | Accumulated elevation gain: 964m | Difficulty: Moderate | Trailhead: “Parking for Ben Hope trail” (Google Maps)
+- Ben Hope: Out & Back | 7.5km | 4–6 hours | Accumulated elevation gain: 964m | Difficulty: Moderate | Trailhead: “Parking for Ben Hope trail” (Google Maps)

-6. Ben Loyal: Out & Back | 13.75km | 5.5–6.5 hours | Accumulated elevation gain: 804m | Difficulty: Moderate | Trailhead: 58.457500, -4.428100
+- Ben Loyal: Out & Back | 13.75km | 5.5–6.5 hours | Accumulated elevation gain: 804m | Difficulty: Moderate | Trailhead: 58.457500, -4.428100

 NC500 Hikes Recap

-The NC500 is not only an epic road trip but a route full of phenomenal hiking trails.
+Is the NC500 worth it?
+Absolutely, yes.
+The NC500 is not only an epic road trip but a route full of phenomenal walks.
 By following this comprehensive NC500 hiking guide, you’ll be able to plan your own magnificent NC500 hiking itinerary with ease.
-Whether it’s a monster mountain trail in Torridon or a casual stroll to a castle, you’ll find all of the essential details in this guide.
-To further assist in your trip planning, continue reading below to learn about accommodation (camping and non-camping recommendations), hiking essentials and bonus tips for the NC500!
+Whether it’s a monster mountain trail in Torridon or a casual walk to a castle, you’ll find all of the essential details in this NC500 guide.
+Certainly, feel free to use this guide as a NC500 route planner.

 Getting to Scotland

-Getting around the NC500
+Getting Around the NC500

-Accommodation Recommendations
+NC500 Accommodation Recommendations

-Admittedly, we booked our NC500 hiking trip (in July for an August trip) fairly last-minute, so we had very few options in terms of camping.
+Admittedly, we booked our NC500 hiking trip (in July for an August trip) fairly last minute, so we had very few options in terms of camping.
 Many campsites were completely booked out on the west side of the NC500 route, where all of the best hiking is!
 So, we just had to book what was available.
-This meant booking some non-camping accommodations somewhat inconveniently located for the hikes we wanted to do and having an extended stay at one campsite in Ullapool.
-So, we can’t recommend you follow our itinerary exactly when it comes to accommodation.
-But, we can recommend the ideal accommodation options for your NC500 hiking trip.

 Of course, wild camping is always an option in Scotland.
 Honestly speaking though, with all of the hiking that we do, we prefer a campsite with a shower and basic amenities.

-Best Accommodation for NC500 Hikes
+Best Accommodation For Doing NC500 Hikes

 Ardmair Point Holiday Park

 Our second camping recommendation is Ardmair Point Holiday Park in Ullapool.
 This campsite was our absolute saviour!
 With all other campsites on the west side of the NC500 booked out, Ardmair Point Holiday Park was literally our only option for camping that could be booked in advance.
 Only a non-electric tent pitch was available and so we booked that at a very reasonable £20/night.
 A gazebo added £3/night.
-The campsite had great facilities, wasn’t overcrowded and provided a great base to enjoy sunsets and sunrises from Ardmair Point.

 Usually, for the NC500, it’s recommended to book different accommodation every night for a 7–10 day trip to cover the entire route.
 However, particularly for campers, this can be really time-consuming to set up at a new campsite every evening.
-Because all of the campsites had booked out we didn’t really have a choice but to book the one campsite for four nights.
+Because all of the campsites had been booked out we didn’t really have a choice but to book the one campsite for four nights.

 Even though Ardmair Point Holiday Park wasn’t that close to many of the best NC500 hikes around Lochinver and Inchnadamph, we enjoyed the convenience of being based at just one campsite.
 Although, be prepared for extra fuel costs.
 Most days, we had to drive 35–60 minutes one-way to reach many of the trailheads and attractions north of Ullapool, that fall in the North West Highlands.